KyNaOo/jobBoard/README.md

 ```bash
 composer install
 ```
-If you have some error during composer install, go to the next step with the .env file and composer install again You have to create ad file named ".env" in the root of the project.
+If you have some error during composer install, go to the next step with the .env file and composer install again.

+You have to create ad file named ".env" in the root of the project.

 This file will etablish the connection with the database.